James III, Margrave of Baden-Hachberg: The conversion

 The three brothers followed different paths in their religious development.
 All three were raised in the Lutheran faith.
-George Frederick converted to Calvinism, James converted to Catholicism, Ernest Frederick remained a Lutheran.
+George Frederick converted to Calvinism, while James adopted Catholicism, and Ernest Frederick remained a Lutheran.

 In 1582, the conversion of Gebhard Truchsess von Waldburg, the Archbishop of Cologne to Lutheranism led to a war between Gebhard, who refused to give up his Archdiocese and Duke Ernest of Bavaria, who had been elected as his successor.
 Gebhard tried to convert the archdiocese to Lutheranism and allied himself with the beautiful Countess Agnes von Mansfeld-Eisleben.
 James fought in this war under the Spanish general Alexander Farnese, Duke of Parma.
 He later served under the Catholic Duke Charles III of Lorraine.

 In 1582, at the age of 22, Margrave James III of Baden married the 16-year-old Countess Elisabeth of Culemborg-Pallandt.
 She was the sole heiress to a very large fortune.
 Their marriage was a happy one and produced four children.
 However, it lasted only six years.
 In 1588, the couple moved from the Hochburg to the smaller Emendingen Castle.
 On 1 January 1590, James III gave city rights to the market town of Emmendingen.

 During this period of deep religious division, the Margrave closely watched the three Christian camps: the Catholics, Lutherans and Calvinists.
 In 1589 and 1590, he commissioned two colloquia, the first in Baden-Baden, the second in Emmendingen, between Lutheran theologicians from Württemberg and Catholics.
 In Emmendingen, the Lutheran side was led by Johannes Pappus from Strasbourg, and the Catholic side by James's court chaplain Johannes Zehender.
 Afterwards, James converted, like his lead councillor Johann Pistorius had done two years earlier, in the Cistercian monastery Tennenbach on 15 July 1590 to the Roman Catholic faith.
 This caused a huge stir in Germany, as he was the first reigning Protestant prince in Germany to convert after the 1555 Peace of Augsburg.
 Under the cuius regio, eius religio rule in that treaty, Catholicism was made the state religion of the Margraviate of Baden-Hachberg on 10 August 1590.
 Pope Sixtus V had high hopes for the Margrave.